phil-markarian/test_autogenerator/README.md

 # Automated Test Generator for cypress

-Automatically generates tests and their appropriate test folder for a CSV containing 1 to N websites.
+Automatically generates tests and their appropriate test folders using a CSV containing 1 to N websites.

-This program is mainly to autu-generate tests for cypress.
+This program is used to autu-generate tests for cypress.

 ## How to use